koudounasalkis/Audio-Speech-Tutorial/README.md

 # Audio & Speech Tutorial

-This repo contains a short tutorial for audio and speech processing -- from basics to applications.
+This repository contains a short introduction on the topic of audio and speech processing, from the very basics to the numerous applications.

+You can open the notebook directly in colab here:

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/koudounasalkis/Audio-Speech-Tutorial/blob/main/audio_speech_tutorial.ipynb)